AnuragSa/memory-dmp-debugger/README.md

 - Windows Debugging Tools (CDB required; WinDbg optional)
   - CDB (`cdb.exe`) runs all commands, including data model (`dx`)
   - WinDbg (`windbg.exe`) can be used if you prefer, but is not required
+- LLM Provider (one of the following):
-- Azure OpenAI, Claude (or any other model capable of reasoning over the code) via Azure AI Foundry, or standard OpenAI/Anthropic API key
+  - Azure OpenAI or Claude via Azure AI Foundry
+  - Standard OpenAI/Anthropic API key
+  - Optional (recommended for local + tiered routing): Ollama + a code-capable model (e.g., qwen2.5-coder:7b, llama3.1:14b)

 ## Installation